A collection of 121 modern and contemporary paintings and sculpture spanning the breadth of post-war American art.

-In addition to approximately 200 Rodin works in three Cantor Arts Center galleries, the Stanford campus boasts 20 major works in the Rodin Sculpture Garden, plus the “Burghers of Calais” nearby on campus.
+In addition to approximately 200 Rodin works in three Cantor Arts Center galleries, the Stanford campus boasts 20 major works in the Rodin Sculpture Garden, plus the Burghers of Calais near the Quad.

 Stanford’s first ballet company features an enthusiastic group of classically-trained dancers who perform throughout the school year.

 The Department of Theater and Performance Studies produces numerous events through its creative program and season of live shows including canonical plays, commissioned dance works, experimental projects, and lecture/demonstrations by visiting artists.

 Each summer many of the world’s best jazz artists come to Stanford for a series of performances that provide an exceptional immersion in jazz for the musicians and audiences alike.